Towards Understanding What State Space Models Learn About Code: SSM Kernel Analysis

-The forward and backward kernels of many CodeSSM layers exhibit complementary frequency responses.
-For instance, in layer 8, the forward kernel acts as a high-pass filter while the backward kernel functions as a low-pass filter, indicating that most of the forward kernel’s energy lies in the high-frequency range, whereas the backward kernel concentrates in the low-frequency range.
+\textbf{Why do some layers capture more code properties?} The Forward and backward kernels of certain CodeSSM layers exhibit complementary frequency responses.
+For instance, in layer 8, the forward kernel acts as a high-pass filter and the backward kernel as a low-pass filter, indicating that most of the forward kernel’s energy lies in the high-frequency range, whereas the backward kernel concentrates in the low-frequency range.

 This complementary filter behavior suggests that using two directionally distinct kernels enables the model to capture richer contextual information from both past and future tokens as well as the far away and nearby tokens when making predictions.
 Notably, layers displaying such complementary forward–backward kernel patterns tend to capture the most code-related properties.
-For example, layer 8 achieves the best accuracy on the siblings and edge prediction tasks, while layer 10 performs best on the distance task (see \cref{fig: hiddenrepr_pretr}).
+For example, layer 8 achieves the best performance on the siblings and edge prediction tasks, while layer 10 performs best on the distance task (see \cref{fig: hiddenrepr_pretr}).
 Both layers exhibit complementary filter characteristics (layer 8: forward–high-pass, backward–low-pass; layer 10: forward–low-pass, backward–high-pass; see \cref{fig: filter_codessm}).

 In contrast, layers where both the forward and backward kernels emphasize the same frequency range tend to perform poorly.
 For instance, layer 11 of CodeSSM-TypeInf, which exhibits low-pass behavior in both kernels, shows reduced performance on the sibling and DFG tasks.